bifeng/nlp_paper_colletion/notes/Attention Is All You Need.md

 #### regularization

+##### Residual Dropout

-Residual Dropout - We apply dropout to the output of each sub-layer, before it is added to the sub-layer input and normalized.
+We apply dropout to the output of each sub-layer, before it is added to the sub-layer input and normalized.
 In addition, we apply dropout to the sums of the embeddings and the positional encodings in both the encoder and decoder stacks.

+#### Label Smoothing

-Label Smoothing - During training, we employed label smoothing of value $\epsilon_{ls} = 0.1$.
+During training, we employed label smoothing of value $\epsilon_{ls} = 0.1$.
 [36]

+motivation: regularize the classifier layer by estimating the marginalized effect of label-dropout during training.
+$$
+l = - \sum^K_{k=1} log(p(k)) q(k)
+$$
+If the logit corresponding to the ground-truth label is much great than all other logits.
+This, however, can cause two problems.
+First, it may result in over-fitting: if the model learns to assign full probability to the ground-truth label for each training example, it is not guaranteed to generalize.
+Second, it encourages the differences between the largest logit and all others to become large, and this, combined with the bounded gradient $\frac{∂ℓ}{∂z_k}$ ($z_k​$ are the logits or unnormalized log-probabilities), reduces the ability of the model to adapt.
+Intuitively, this happens because the model becomes too confident about its predictions.

+We propose a mechanism for encouraging the model to be less confident.
+While this may not be desired if the goal is to maximize the log-likelihood of training labels, it does regularize the model and makes it more adaptable.
+We replace the label distribution $q(k|x)=\sigma_{k,y}$ with
+$$
+q(k|x) = (1-\epsilon) \sigma_{k,y} + \epsilon u(k)
+$$
+$u(k)$ is a distribution over labels, which is independent of the training example $x$.
+In practice, we used the uniform distribution $u(k)=1/K$, $K$ is the number of classes.

 ### results